How To Become a Camera Operator

 If you could describe in one word what makes you successful, what would it be?

-Orlando Duguay is a Los Angeles based Steadicam Operator and Camera Operator who has worked on a number of successful projects including: It Comes at Night, Inheritance, JackRabbit 29, Hold On, Emma’s Chance and Fantastic.
-He also regularly shoots television projects like Sharp Objects.
+Orlando Duguay is a Los Angeles based Steadicam Operator and Camera Operator who has worked on a number of successful projects including It Comes at Night, Cam, Inheritance, JackRabbit 29, Hold On, Emma’s Chance and Fantastic.
+He also regularly shoots music videos and television projects like Sharp Objects, Black Monday, and Euphoria.